MicrosoftDocs/azure-devops-yaml-schema/task-reference/xcode-v2.md

 **`provProfile`** - **Provisioning Profile File**<br>
 `string`.
 Optional.
 Use when `signMethod = file`.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
-Optional relative path to file containing provisioning profile override to be used for this build.
-Use separate build tasks with different Schemes or Targets to specify separate provisioning profiles by target in a single workspace (iOS, WatchKit, tvOS).
+Specifies the relative path to a file containing a provisioning profile override to be used for the build.
+Use separate build tasks with different schemes or targets to specify provisioning profiles by target in a single workspace (iOS, WatchKit, tvOS).
 <!-- :::editable-content-end::: -->
 <br>